temporalio/samples-go/expense/README.md

 This sample rely on an a dummy expense server to work.

 # Steps To Run Sample
-* You need a cadence service running.
-See https://github.com/uber/cadence/blob/master/README.md for more details.
+* You need a Temporal service running.
+README.md for more details.
 * Start the dummy server
 ```
-./bin/dummy
+go run expense/server/main.go
 ```
-If dummy is not found, run make to build it.
 * Start workflow and activity workers
 ```
-./bin/expense -m worker
+go run expense/worker/main.go
 ```
 * Start expanse workflow execution
 ```
-./bin/expense -m trigger
+go run expense/starter/main.go
 ```
 * When you see the console print out the expense is created, go to [localhost:8099/list](http://localhost:8099/list) to approve the expense.
 * You should see the workflow complete after you approve the expense.
 You can also reject the expense.
 * If you see the workflow failed, try to change to a different port number in dummy.go and workflow.go.
-Then rebuild everything.
+Then rerun everything.